celestiaorg/docs/developers/blobstream-x-deploy.md

     link: "/developers/celestia-node-key"
 ---

-# New Blobstream X deployments
+# New SP1 Blobstream deployments

-This document provides instructions for deploying BlobstreamX to a new chain.
+This document provides instructions for deploying SP1 Blobstream to a new chain.

 ## Deploying the contracts

-To deploy Blobstream X to a new chain, follow these steps:
+To deploy SP1 Blobstream to a new chain, follow these steps:

 1. Clone the sp1-blobstream repository: